170th Infantry Brigade (United States): World War I

 After a year of training the division left the U.S. for England.
 When the American Expeditionary Force North Russia was formed to be sent to Arkhangelsk, Russia, the 339th Infantry Regiment provided the infantry component, with support units also taken from the 85th Division sent along as well.
 While there, the 339th saw combat against the Bolsheviks.
 The 340th Infantry Regiment and the remainder of the Brigade was stationed in Lorraine, on the Western Front in France where the 85th served as a depot division and did not participate in any combat operations.

-World War Two
+Interwar period and World War II

+The 170th Infantry Brigade arrived at the port of New York on 2 April 1919 on the troopship USS Leviathan and was transferred on 2 April 1919 at Camp Mills, New York.
+It was transferred again to Camp Custer, Michigan, where it was demobilized on 23 April 1919.
+Per the National Defense Act of 1920, the brigade was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 85th Division, and allotted to the Sixth Corps Area.
+The brigade headquarters and headquarters company (HHC) was initiated on 21 March 1922 at Detroit, Michigan.
+Redesignated HHC, 170th Brigade on 23 March 1925; redesignated HHC, 170th Infantry Brigade on 24 August 1936.
+Conducted summer training most years at Camp Custer, Michigan, 1922–40, and some years at Fort Sheridan, Illinois.
+Conducted summer training at Camp Grayling, Michigan, with the Michigan National Guard's 63rd Infantry Brigade in 1929.
+As alternate forms of summer training, the brigade's subordinate regiments conducted Citizens Military Training Camps at Camp Custer or Fort Brady, Michigan, with assistance from the 2nd Infantry Regiment.

-The brigade, along with its parent unit the 85th Infantry Division, was reestablished as part of the Organized Reserves in 1921.
-However, the 85th Infantry Division was reactivated on 15 May 1942, it was as a triangular division with direct control of the 337th, 338th, and 339th Infantry Regiments.
-Thus the brigade was converted to serve as the 85th Reconnaissance Troop and served as the eyes and ears of the 85th Infantry Division throughout World War Two.
+When the 85th Infantry Division was ordered into active military service on 15 May 1942, it was reorganized as a triangular division with direct control of the 337th, 338th, and 339th Infantry Regiments and no intermediate brigade headquarters; the 170th Infantry Brigade headquarters company was converted into the 85th Reconnaissance Troop, which served as the "eyes and ears" of the 85th Infantry Division throughout World War II.